Trump insists he’s not dropping citizenship question effort

 “News Reports about the Department of Commerce dropping its quest to put the Citizenship Question on the Census is incorrect or, to state it differently, FAKE!”
 Trump said in a tweet.
 “We are absolutely moving forward.”

-The White House did not immediately respond to questions about what he meant.
+The White House did not immediately respond to questions about what he meant, but the confusion sown by Trump’s tweet prompted federal judges handling census cases in Maryland and New York to ask the Justice Department for clarification.

 Trump’s tweet directly contradicted comments made less than 24 hours earlier by Commerce Secretary Wilbur Ross and Justice Department lawyers that they were standing down, following a Supreme Court decision halting the question.